What does a

 Firstly, our planet can’t keep up with endless consumption: we’d need three planets if everyone lived like Europeans.
 And secondly, piling up more stuff doesn’t make us happier; studies show that chasing material wealth often increases disconnection and anxiety.

-Since 2021, Project Good Life has brought together leaders, advertising creatives, culture shapers and academics to reimagine a new vision of a Good Life in society: one based on connection, not consumption.
+Since 2021, Project Good Life has brought together leaders, advertising creatives, culture shapers and academics to reimagine a new vision of a Good Life in society: one rooted in connection, not consumption.

 Here, find inspiration and resources from us, including: